rhalff/grunt-reload-chrome/README.md

 With `match` you specify the title to match, it can be a regular expression or just an exact string.
 The tab must already be opened within your browser.

-If you specify an `url`, the location will be set to that exact url.
-If you specify nothing the url will be replaced with itself causing it to reload the current page.
+If you specify an `url` the location will be set to that exact url.

+If you specify nothing the current page will be reloaded.

 `host` and `port` can be used if your remote debugging port is something else than the default of `9222`.